 Support the Gregorian Institute

 To continue the Gregorian Institute’s important work, we are asking for additional donations.
-Donors will receive our 2014-2015 annual report, detailing our successes this year (click here to give by specifying The Gregorian Institute at Benedictine College).
+Click here to give by specifying The Gregorian Institute at Benedictine College).

 It has been extremely gratifying to see how our strategy is paying off.
 Our mission is to promote Catholic identity in public life by training tomorrow’s Catholic leaders, equipping current leaders, and celebrating and defending the faith.
 We have seen that this approach is actually working.